skycoin/services/hardware-wallet/tiny-firmware/README.md

     cd tiny-firmware
     . make_firmware.sh

+If you want to compile on PC target set EMULATOR environment variable to 1:

+    cd tiny-firmware
+    export EMULATOR=1
+    . make_firmware.sh

 # 3. How to burn the firmware in the device

 ## Use ST-LINK to burn the device